 Daniel Egger is currently Executive in Residence at Pratt School of Engineering at Duke University.
 Daniel is an inventor, serial entrepreneur, and early-stage investor, with a primary focus over a twenty year career on Information Technology startups that use novel methods to extract value from very large data sets.
 Since 2009, Daniel has taught Data Mining, Financial Engineering, Information Technology Entrepreneurship, and related topics to students in Duke’s Master’s of Engineering Management program.
 In addition to working with Big Data, Daniel enjoys trekking in Iceland and translating ancient Egyptian poetry.
 Along with his family, Daniel has written extensively about his experience with his son Sasha’s autoimmune encephalitis.

 Susannah Cahalan is an award-winning journalist and author of the #1 New York Times bestseller “Brain on Fire” about her struggle with autoimmune encephalitis in 2009.
 Her work has appeared in the New York Post, New York Times, Scientific American magazine, and other publications.
 She frequently speaks at universities and hospitals about her experience with autoimmune encephalitis.
-Susannah lives in Brooklyn, NY with her boyfriend and dog.
+Susannah lives in Brooklyn, NY with her husband and dog.
 For more information, visit her website.

 Alicia Garceau is an Indianapolis-based journalist with more than 15 years of professional experience.
 She has built her career writing clear, concise and engaging copy for print, online and social media.
 Although her primary beat is real estate reporting, she also writes about business, political, health and lifestyle topics.
 She’s currently writing a long-form piece about her daughter’s battle with seronegative Autoimmune Encephalitis, which will be published in 2016.
 Alicia attended the University of Illinois at Urbana-Champaign and holds a BS in news-editorial journalism.